tekiegirl/TheMadKatas/docs/Presentation Outline.md

 ### Tickets
 ![[TicketComponentDiagram.png]]

-#### ADR: we will spearate Ticket Management into an orchestrator, ticket management and ticket assignment.
+#### ADR: we will separate Ticket Management into an orchestrator, ticket management and ticket assignment.

 ---

 ### Users
 ![[UserComponentDiagram.png]]

-#### ADR: we will spearate User Management into an orchestrator, customer management, expert management and Sysops user management.
+#### ADR: we will separate User Management into an orchestrator, customer management, expert management and Sysops user management.

 ---

 ### Notification
 ![[NotificationComponentDiagram.png]]

-#### ADR: we will spearate Notofication Management into an orchestrator, sms management and email management.
+#### ADR: we will separate Notification Management into an orchestrator, sms management and email management.

 ---